heroku/buildpacks-deb-packages/README.md

 ## Configuration

-The configuration for this buildpack must be added to the project descriptor file (`project.toml`) at the root of your project using the `com.heroku.buildpacks.debian-packages` [table][toml-table].
-A list of packages to install should be specified there.
+The configuration for this buildpack must be added to the project descriptor file (`project.toml`) at the root of your project using the `com.heroku.buildpacks.debian-packages` table.
+The list of packages to install must be specified there.
 See below for the [configuration schema](#schema) and an [example](#example).

 ### Example